Project Management With Client Access

 Give a Client Access in Four Steps

-Client access isn't a bolt-on portal you configure and maintain.
-It's one switch on any project — flip Work with clients on the project's People page, and the whole workflow is right there.
+There's no bolt-on portal to configure and maintain.
+Client access is one switch on any project: flip Work with clients on the project's People page, and the whole workflow is right there.

 The whole setup, on one page: flip Work with clients, name the client company, add your client.
 Turning it off later shows you exactly what happens before anything changes.

-Signed in, your client sees just the one project you invited them to — with the deliverables, docs, and schedule you've shared, and a running activity feed.
+Signed in, your client sees just the one project you invited them to: the deliverables, docs, and schedule you've shared, and a running activity feed.
 Your other projects, and anything you keep internal, never appear.

 The client's own view.
-Their sidebar shows only the one project they were invited to — the shared deliverables, docs, and schedule, with a live activity feed.
+Their account sees only the one project they were invited to, with the shared deliverables, docs, and schedule and a live activity feed.
 Every other project stays out of sight.

 Clients See Only What You Share